 For those on a budget, it may seem obvious to buy the Theragun Mini, which is cute and cheaper.
 But we recommend only buying the Mini for those that are looking for a portable device.

-The Elite model has higher no stall force (40 lbs compared to 30 lbs), is quieter than the Prime, and features an OLED screen with a force meter.
+The Elite model has a higher no-stall force (40 lbs compared to 30 lbs), is quieter than the Prime, and features an OLED screen with a force meter.
 The Elite model is the better device, but if you’re on a budget, the Prime model will still offer a nice, deep massage.

 Finally, the Prime model has a higher no-stall force than the Mini.
-So if affordability is your main concern, we still advice that the Prime is a better massage gun than the Mini.
+So if affordability is your main concern, we still advise that the Prime is a better massage gun than the Mini.

 The Mini excels at portability.
-In an ideal world, you could pair the Mini with a full-size model to experience the best of both worlds.
+You could pair the Mini with a full-size model in an ideal world to experience the best of both devices.

 The most portable version is the Theragun Mini.
 The Mini doesn’t feature the signature ergonomic handle, but it’s designed to be the brand’s go-anywhere-and-do-anything model.
 And while the device doesn’t feature the hollowed-out triangular look, the handle is still triangular and intended to have improved ergonomics over devices like the Hypervolt Go.